What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 Share post:

 For quite some time, golf resorts have been synonymous with fancy accommodation, stunning surroundings, and tough courses.
 But a new trend has been taking root lately: short golf courses.
+Here’s all you need to know about why short golf courses are popular and how they can stand out in such a competitive market for golf resorts.

 Short Courses Are More Accessible